fandianpf/fandianpf.github.io/_build/Readme.md

 The _build subdirectory contains the ruby scripts required to rebuild the FandianPF organization GitHubPages.

-This scripts walk all of the subdirectories looking for "releases" subsubdirectories which mark a subdirectory as a project subdirectory.
+This scripts walk all of the subdirectories (other than latexRepo, ctanRepo, and ivyRepo) looking for "project" *.md files which describe releated "releases".

-For each project subdirectory, the name of the project as well as the contents of the project subdirectory's index.md yaml's caption field is stored in the projects array of the main organizational index.md yaml.
+For each project *.md file, the name of the project as well as the contents of the project's *.md yaml's caption field is stored in the projects array of the main organizational index.md yaml.

-Also for each project, the list of all released artifacts are added to the project's index.md yaml.
+Also for each project *.md file, the list of all released artifacts are added to the project's yaml.